RuZhan2024/10_health_33724876/Report.md

   - User agent
   - Timestamp

-This gives the marker a clear demonstration of role-based access and administration features.

 ### Error handling and UX

 The app includes custom 403, 404, and 500 views, so users get friendly error messages instead of raw stack traces.
 Flash messages are consistently used to provide feedback on actions such as login, logout, validation errors, and successful creation or update of records.
 The layout and main.css provide a clean, modern, Material Design-inspired UI, with cards, elevated surfaces, rounded corners, and responsive layouts that keep the app usable on desktop and smaller screens.